Serf (film): Production

 The film was produced by the film companies Yellow, Black and White and MEM Cinema Production, as well as the Super TV channel.

 Filming

 Pushkinskiye Gory translates as Pushkin’s Mountains.

 Principal photography began in August 2018, in Moscow and the urban-type settlement of Pushkinskiye Gory, Pushkinogorsky District, Pskov Oblast, Russia.

 Release

 Serf was released in the United States on 24 November 2019, and in the Russian Federation by Central Partnership on 26 December 2019.

+The television premiere of the film took place on November 4, 2020, on the Russia-1 TV channel.

 Marketing

 The film was first shown at the 4th Russian Film Week in London.
 The premiere took place in the famous British cinema Odeon Luxe Leicester Square, in the main hall, which seats 800 spectators.

 Reception

 Box office

 The film was released in Russia on 26 December 2019, and in the first weekend of its screening put in more than 300 million rubles, and a total of 3.151 billion Russian rubles, which made it the most profitable film in Russian cinema.
 It was the most profitable Russian film of all time, with only Avatar grossing more (3.6 billion Russian rubles) in Russia's box office.